dgis/emu42android/ReadMe.txt

 QUICK START

-1. From the left side, slide your finger to open the menu.
+1. Click on the 3 dots button at the top left (or from the left side, slide your finger to open the menu).
 2. Touch the "New..." menu item.
-3. "Select a Custom KML script folder..." where you have copied the KML scripts and ROM files (Android 11 cannot use the folder Download).
+3. Select a default calculator (or "[Select a Custom KML script folder...]" where you have copied the KML scripts and ROM files (Android 11 cannot use the folder Download)).
-4. Pick a calculator.
-5. And the calculator should now be opened.
+4. And the calculator should now be opened.

 NOTES